 - to have acquired the ability to understand theoretical and applied aspects conveyed by the textbook and complementary readings (knowledge and understanding),

-- autonomy of judgement, and the skills required to present in a logical and efficient manner the knowledge acquired during the course, in both oral and written form, by using communication forms adequate to different categories of listeners (communication skills),
+- the autonomy of judgment, and the skills required to present in a logical and efficient manner the knowledge acquired during the course, in both oral and written form, by using communication forms adequate to different categories of listeners (communication skills),

-- to detect the impact of globalization (de jure and de facto) on national countries' and regional economies' policy space (making judgements),
+- to detect the impact of globalization (de jure and de facto) on national countries' and regional economies' policy space (making judgments),

-- to have acquired the competencies and abilities to learn required to apply in an original manner methods and tools they have become familiar with during the course to conduct further autonomous researches (in different contexts, that is in both professional contexts and in specialising educational contexts) intended to deepen, extend and update the course contents (learning skills).
+- to have acquired the competencies and abilities to learn required to apply in original manner methods and tools they have become familiar with during the course to conduct further autonomous research (in different contexts, that is in both professional contexts and in specializing educational contexts) intended to deepen, extend and update the course contents (learning skills).

-Introduction to "international economics and globalization" as field of study, and to global political economy as discipline.
+Introduction to "international economics and globalization" as a field of study, and to global political economy as a discipline.